ce24resch11001-iith/wrf-playground/README.md

 # wrf-playground

-# WRF Workflows
+## WRF Workflows

 A collection of practical, reproducible workflows for working with the Weather Research and Forecasting (WRF) model for atmospheric and climate research applications.

 This repository serves as a hands-on reference for setting up, running, and analyzing WRF simulations based on real research workflows used in HPC and academic environments.

----

 ## Author

 **Uppucharla Venkata Rohith**
-PhD Research Scholar, Hydraulics and Water Resources Engineering (HWRE)
+PhD Research Scholar
-Department of Civil Engineering, Indian Institute of Technology Hyderabad, India
+Department of Civil Engineering
+Indian Institute of Technology Hyderabad, India

+Research Area: Urban Climate, Aerosols, Precipitation, and WRF Modeling

 Academic Portfolio: https://sites.google.com/view/uvrohith